fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

-chosen phenomenon exists in, characteristics of individuals or circumstances of the chosen situation, third parties involved along with their circumstances, and the task that is being set out to abstract (i.e. calculating a risk score, choosing between a pool of candidates, selecting an appropriate treatment, etc).
+chosen phenomenon exists in, characteristics of individuals or circumstances of the chosen situation, third parties involved along with their circumstances, and the task that is being set out to abstract (i.e., calculating a risk score, choosing between a pool of candidates, selecting an appropriate treatment, etc).

 To help us avoid drawing narrow boundaries of what is considered in scope